wwlorey/truman-apa7-latex-template/README.md

 1. Clone this repository.
 2. Make your changes to `truman-apa7-template.tex`.
 Rename the file as desired.
-3. Build a PDF using the `build` script. `build` looks for the first `.tex` file found in your current directory and runs `xelatex` on it.
+3. Build a PDF using the `build` script.
   ```bash
   ./build
   ```